williamgilpin/dysts/README.md

 + tsfresh (used for statistical quantity extraction)
 + pytorch (used for neural network benchmarks)
 + sympy (used for equation analysis benchmarks)

-## Benchmarks

-The benchmarks reported in our preprint can be found in [`benchmarks`](benchmarks/).
-An overview of the contents of the directory can be found in [`BENCHMARKS.md`](benchmarks/BENCHMARKS.md), while individual task areas are summarized in corresponding Jupyter Notebooks within the top level of the directory.

-## Contents

-+ Code to generate benchmark forecasting and training experiments are included in [`benchmarks`](benchmarks/)
-+ Pre-computed time series with training and test partitions are included in [`data`](dysts/data/)
-+ The raw definitions metadata for all chaotic systems are included in the database file [`chaotic_attractors`](dysts/data/chaotic_attractors.json).
-The Python implementations of differential equations can be found in [`the flows module`](dysts/flows.py)

 ## Implementation Notes